praetorian-inc/Sulla/README.md

 - Mounting SMB shares may require `sudo` privileges
 - Shares are mounted read-only for safety
 - Automatically cleans up mounts on completion or interruption (Ctrl+C)
-- Discovery mode filters out disabled AD accounts and machines inactive for >4 months, ala [Snaffler](https://github.com/SnaffCon/Snaffler)
+- Discovery mode filters out disabled AD accounts and machines inactive for >4 months, a la [Snaffler](https://github.com/SnaffCon/Snaffler)
 - Discovery uses 10 parallel workers for efficient share enumeration
-- If noseyparker is not in PATH, SMBellum will automatically use Docker if available
+- If Noseyparker is not in PATH, SMBellum will automatically use Docker if available